 What Schubert didn’t know, was that he was about to fly for a total of 24 hours, on a journey of 17, 599 kilometers (10,936 miles) westward across the contigouos United States, and later, over the Pacific Ocean.
 A trip that most humans have never even embarked on, and those that have, dread it.
 Continue reading

-Welcome to Part Three of my series on transporting your pet from the USA, all the way to Malaysia.
+Welcome to Part Three of my series on transporting your pet from the USA to Malaysia.
 Part I was was about travel accessories, and Part II was about essential pet travel documents.
-In this post, Part III, I’ll describe my overall experience travelling with Schubert Cat, including flight check-in, going through security, claiming your pet on arrival and checking him in with the quarantine office (MAQIS.)
+In this post, I’ll describe my overall experience travelling with Schubert Cat, including flight check-in, going through security, claiming your pet on arrival and checking him in with the quarantine office (MAQIS.)

 The hotel room was quiet, except for the unobtrusive, low-volume Korean voices drifting from the flat-screen television.
 I peeked out the window and down towards the lit empty streets with resignation — it was 4:00 a.m. on Friday here in Korea after all.

 Earlier in the evening on Thursday, I arrived in Incheon Airport, excited that I could take advantage of a 24-hour layover to explore Seoul.
 I’d made big plans and plotted out what I wanted to see.
 After unloading my bags at the hotel, I would ask the front desk for directions to the famous Dongdaemun, set out on an evening walk to the city’s vibrant shopping district and stay there till the wee hours of the night to leisurely browse all the goods.
 The next morning could be spent taking in the city’s popular sights before heading back to the airport.
 Continue reading